emazurek/wanderer.github.io/_posts/2014-06-14-creating-and-verifying-transaction-with-node.markdown

 {% endhighlight %}

 `value` is the is the amount you are sending and `data` is data that you are sending in this case it is initilzation code for a contract.
 The data is a Name Registrar contract.
 You can use one of the compilers to to generate the code.
 The two main ones are lllc wich is compiled with [cpp-ethereum](https://github.com/ethereum/cpp-ethereum) and [serpent](https://github.com/ethereum/serpent).
-Ok now we have a transaction with data now we need to sign it.
+Ok now we have a transaction with data.
+Now we need to sign it.
 To do this we will need a private key.
 There are several way to acquire one but for now we are just going to steal one from [AlethZero](https://github.com/ethereum/cpp-ethereum).
 That way I know that I'm create valid transaction that actually has the ether that this transaction is says that it has.
 If you have AlethZero running.
 You can select `tools>export selected key`, and the copy the private key out.
 Here is mine.

 ![exporting private key](https://i.imgur.com/N0S4q3l.png)